EvgeniiZorin/Handbook_Databases/SQL.md

 CREATE TABLE IF NOT EXISTS tablename;
 -- Create an empty table
 CREATE TABLE table1();
--- Some examples
-CREATE TABLE table1(
-  -- primary key column to automatically increment id SERIAL PRIMARY KEY, -- BIGSERIAL NOT NULL PRIMARY KEY; first_name VARCHAR(50) NOT NULL, gender VARCHAR(7) NOT NULL, date_birth DATE NOT NULL, street VARCHAR(20), city VARCHAR(20), country VARCHAR(20), eye_color ENUM('BR', 'BL', 'GR') -- can only take on values from the list );

 -- Rename a table
 ALTER TABLE table1